Mendocino County Today: Wednesday, Dec. 13, 2017

 Moore was once removed from his position as state Supreme Court chief justice after he refused to remove a boulder-sized Ten Commandments monument at the state court building.
 A second time, he was permanently suspended for urging state probate judges to refuse marriage licenses to same-sex couples.

-Said Democratic National Committee Chairman Tom Pere: “The people of Alabama sent a loud and clear message to Donald Trump and the Republican Party: You can’t call yourself the party of family values as long as you’re willing to accept vile men like Roy Moore as members.”
+Said Democratic National Committee Chairman Tom Perez: “The people of Alabama sent a loud and clear message to Donald Trump and the Republican Party: You can’t call yourself the party of family values as long as you’re willing to accept vile men like Roy Moore as members.”

 (Associated Press)